-A tiny blonde Siamese with the bluest eyes, she was four weeks old the first evening she wandered into my casita en Cuernavaca, Morelos in 2004.
-The landlords, whose backyard was my front yard, had bought her for their grandson who was visiting from el norte.
+A tiny, blonde Siamese with the bluest eyes, Gatita was four weeks old the first evening she wandered into my casita in Cuernavaca, Morelos, in 2004.
+The landlords, whose backyard was my front yard, bought her for their grandson who was visiting from el norte.
 Except, los dueños did not allow pets to sleep inside the main house.
 I tried to explain that she was too small to sleep outside alone, but my español was still in its infancy.
 This was how I learned gatita meant kitten, and how one sweet girl came to sleep in the curve of my neck in those first weeks of our lives together.
-Within a month, I graduated to owner status when we learned of the grandson’s allergies; and as Gatita grew, she progressed from my neck to spooning alongside me.
-After two colorful years of living in México, I purchased an international pet passport, complete with a photo of her young face, and I flew my girl home with me to Texas.
+Within a month, I graduated to owner status when we learned of the grandson’s cat allergies; and as Gatita grew, she progressed from my neck to spooning alongside me.
+After two colorful years of living in Mexico, I purchased an international pet passport, complete with a photo of her young face, and I flew my girl home to Texas with me.

 She understood “No” in two languages.

-Ever the traveling cat, my thanks was to put her in the Jeep for our year-long, road trip around the United States.
-Then, three different vets and four years later, I was struggling to make sense of what was happening in front of my eyes.
-In December 2019, I took her in for an annual visit to a new veterinarian, one closer to our condo.
+Ever the traveling cat, Gatita was my road warrior companion, as I placed her in the Jeep for our year-long, road trip around the United States.
+Now, three different vets and four years later, I was struggling to make sense of what was happening in front of my eyes.
+In December 2019, I took her in for an annual visit to a new veterinarian; a vet closer to our condo.

 She’s been sleeping a lot more.

 They reassured me that she was a healthy 6.85 pounds, hers a small frame, and nothing of concern.
-The new vet had called the old vet for her records but none of the paperwork indicated her weight.
-Had I been a better cat mom, I would have dug through my own record files and figured out that Gatita was lighter by an entire pound from the previous year, and almost two pounds lighter from her normal weight of 8.69.
+The new vet had called the old vet for her records, but none of the paperwork indicated her weight.
+Had I been a better cat mom, I would have dug through my own harried files to read that Gatita was lighter by an entire pound from the previous year, and almost two pounds lighter from her normal weight of 8.69.
 Even for a healthy super-senior feline, weight loss is not normal unless there is a problem.
 Within three months, I was back at the new vet’s office; the hair on Gatita’s back looking ruffled as if patted down the wrong way, a sign of dehydration.